sir-kokabi/delete-friendly/README.md

 # Delete Friendly - Chrome extension
-This extension tells you if a website lets you delete your account with just "**one click and bang**" without any further procedures, contact with customer support, or other "ifs and buts".
+This extension tells you if a website lets you delete your account with just "**one click and bang!**" without any further procedures, contact with customer support, or other "ifs and buts".

 ## Contributing
 You can make this extension better by: